-The South West Creative Technology Network (SWCTN) is a £6.6 million project to link research to development by expanding the use of creative technologies and supporting business growth across the South West region of the UK.
+The South West Creative Technology Network (SWCTN) is a £6.6 million project, funded by the Connecting Capability Fund, to link research to development by expanding the use of creative technologies and supporting business growth across the South West region of the UK.

 Established in 2018, SWCTN has supported research and development in emerging technologies.
 Exploring the themes of Immersion, Automation and Data.
 Our focus on creative technology brings together arts, design, computer sciences, engineering and business development to deliver new products and services.
 The SWCTN’s programming includes Fellowship programmes, Prototype commissions, Microgrant opportunities, Partnership projects and ongoing mentorship, knowledge exchange and business development support.
 The SWCTN network is made up a rich mix of established and developing researchers, artists, technologists, businesses and practitioners from across the region, representing multiple disciplines and industries.

 SWCTN is underpinned by the concept and practice of ‘cultural ecology’, by cultivating and connecting diverse networks of people, places, communities and resources across the region.
 SWCTN creates opportunities for exchange and collaboration to explore the challenges and possibilities of creative technologies, prototype ideas and supports new businesses committed to triple bottom line impacts.
 Drawing together expertise in creative producing, knowledge exchange, business development and creative economy research, SWCTN strengthens regional productivity, innovation and resilience.